weaveworks/weave-gitops-enterprise/docs/releasing.md

 ### Make sure weave-gitops-enterprise on `main` is green (**30s** to check)

 Look for the green tick next to the last commit on [weave-gitops-enterprise](https://github.com/weaveworks/weave-gitops-enterprise)

+### Make sure all new features in the latest weave-gitops core release work

+In the past we have released WGE without making sure the new features in Weave GitOps core have been integrated.

+Review the release notes of the [latest version of core](https://github.com/weaveworks/weave-gitops/releases) and check the new features listed there work in WGE.

 ### Make sure dependencies are up to date (**5 mins** to check. **30 mins** to correct versions and wait for green `main`)